Dropdown

 </div>

 </div>If you are using a ul as a dropdown, it will use, by default, the menu mode adding accessibility features.
-You can change this by enforce the type of dropdown you want.
+You can change this by enforcing the type of dropdown you want.

 <!-- Menu dropdown -->